 Ever wonder what Michigan’s great outdoors can offer your kids?
-Consider the Outdoor Adventure Center, run by the Michigan Department of Natural Resources and set to open in Detroit July 20, your gateway.
+Consider the DNR Outdoor Adventure Center, run by the Michigan Department of Natural Resources and open in Detroit as of July 20, 2015, your gateway.

 From camping, kayaking and hunting to the Upper Peninsula’s natural wonders, this 41,000-square-foot interactive space introduces families to more than a dozen outdoor activities within hours – all without leaving the riverfront.